 It is important to quickly seek treatment after suffering from a whiplash injury.
 Whiplash involves injury to muscles and ligaments.
 During the healing process, scar tissue will form to repair and cover damage to these muscles and ligaments.
 This scar tissue attaches to injured areas, but can also attach to other nearby tissues and structures.
 This can limit mobility and lead to chronic pain if unaddressed.

 Whiplash can have an effect on many activities and aspects of your life.
 Often sleep problems may result.
 Work modifications or rest may be necessary to prevent further injury until structures have sufficiently healed.

 Chiropractic manipulation will help prevent joint restriction and promote proper joint movement throughout the healing process.
 Deep therapeutic massage helps loosen and align scar tissue fiber in the direction of existing functional fibers.
 Electrostimulation helps decrease pain and spasm.

 Chiropractic care is effective for the treatment of whiplash.
-Contact our SE Portland or Beaverton / Aloha, OR clinic for a doctor appointment if you have this type of auto injury.
-Our Chiropractor will be able to diagnose the extent of injury and provide treatment including, but not limited to Chiropractic adjustment, massage, electrostimulation, and exercise for every stage of healing.
+Contact our SE Portland, OR clinic for a doctor appointment if you have this type of auto injury.
+Our Chiropractors will be able to diagnose the extent of injury and provide treatment including, but not limited to Chiropractic adjustment, massage, electrostimulation, and exercise for every stage of healing.